-Capital expenditure relates to the upgrade of the boat ramps at Grossi Point in Year 1.
+Capital expenditure relates to the upgrade of boat access in the Waimea Inlet in Year 1.
 Other capital expenditure is related to the upgrade of jetties.

 Figure L-7: Annual Capital Expenditure Years 1 to 10

 Figure L-8: Five Yearly Capital Expenditure Years 1 to 30